genebean/piweatherrock-docs/content/en/docs/Contributing/editing-docs/_index.md

 a standard directory structure in which to organize content, and a website generation engine.
 Pages can be written in Markdown or HTML (or both if you want), and Hugo will convert them into a website like this one.

-All submissions, including submissions by project members, must come via a GitHub pull requests.
-Consult GitHub's [Proposing changes to your work with pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests) docs for more information.

 ## Useful resources